'Customers ultimately pay' | Retailers lost $50 billion due to theft

 Retailers across the nation have employed many tactics to prevent the number of thefts that occur such as hiring more people to work in stores, buying more technology to prevent thefts and having more merchandise alarms and security tags.

-The former head of security at Arden Fair Mall, Steve Reed, and Moraca said there are ways that stores can improve to prevent theft.
-Reed said many things can be improved such as where stores place their items and how cameras are placed,
+Steve Reed, the former head of security at Arden Fair Mall, and Moraca both agreed, there are ways stores can improve to prevent theft.
+Reed said many things can be improved, such as where stores place their items and how cameras are placed,

 Moraca and Reed suggest stores follow these three tips: